5 common misconceptions of buying used goods

 It isn’t safe to buy used goods from a store

-Actually, it’s perfectly safe to buy used goods from a secondhand store.
+Actually, it’s perfectly safe to buy used goods from a thrift store.
 Sure, we suggest looking over your prospective purchases before buying.
 Whether you’re shopping for secondhand clothes, furniture, tools, you name it, “Try before you buy” is a good motto to follow no matter where you shop.
 But there’s no need to be nervous.
 Unsafe, recalled or severely damaged items are typically removed by the stores’ staff and never even hit the sales floor.

 If your concern is a matter of cleanliness (see our next thrifting misconception ), we do recommend washing clothing properly after you’ve brought it home.
 But we make that same recommendation for new clothing as well.
 For non-apparel items, we also suggest cleaning off before using.
 Things like toys and dishware can be washed in the sink or dishwasher.
 Furniture and other items can be wiped down or dusted off.